flipecristian/bas-pdv/README.md

 This project is an soluction point of sale for small businnes

-# Running the project Angular

-Step 1: Inside from root folder execute. docker-compose up -d

-Step 2: Open the browser http://localhost:4200

-# Running the project Angular + Electron
+# Running the project

 Requires:
+- Docker && Docker Compose
 - NodeJS
 - Angualar cli

-Step 1: Inside from root folder execute. npm run electron.
+Step 1: clone the project in your localhost.

+Step 2: Go to in project root directory

+Step 2: ``npm run install``

+Setp 3: ``docker-compose up -d``

+Step 4: `npm run electron``